Angmering

-Angmering railway station is 3/4 mile from the village centre straddling the boundaries of Angmering and East Preston.
+Angmering railway station is 3/4 mile from the village centre, straddling the boundaries of Angmering and East Preston.

-In the "Dad's Army" episode, "Turkey Dinner" (S7, Ep.
-6), Lance Corporal Jones, in reference to his mother, says that she's "gone to another place.
-Angmering!"

 Etymology

-The name "Angmering" probably derives from a Saxon farming settlement of about 650AD.
-It is thought that the original name was "Angenmaering" meaning Angenmaer's people.
+The name Angmering probably derives from a Saxon farming settlement of about 600AD.
+It is thought that the original name was Angenmaering, meaning Angenmaer's people.

 Various name changes took place over the centuries and these included Angemeringatun, Angmerengatum, Angemaeringum, Angemeringe, Aingmarying, Angmarrying, Angemare and Ameringe.
 Towards the end of the 9th century Alfred the Great, King of Wessex, bequeathed to his kinsman Osferthe ‘...
 Angmerengatum and the land that thereto longyth’.

 History

 A large Roman villa was discovered nearby and part-excavated in the 1930s.
 The excavation was mainly centred on a large bath house complex comprising at least eight rooms.
-It may have been occupied by an important Roman citizen or a member of the Romano-British aristocracy, like the palace at Fishbourne, and dates from the same period of 65-75AD.
+It may have been occupied by an important Roman citizen or a member of the Romano-British aristocracy, like the palace at Fishbourne, and dates from the same period of 65–75AD.

 Demography

 With the recent development of the Bramley Green site, an influx of new residents has brought Angmering's electoral ward's resident population at the 2011 census to 7,788.
-In 2001 the population was 5,639, illustrating the 38.1 per cent increase in the village's population over the last decade or so.
+In 2001 the population was 5,639, illustrating the 38.1 per cent increase in the village's population over the previous decade or so.
 By 2023, the population had grown to about 10,100.

 Ethnicity

-According to the Office for National Statistics based on the 2011 census 97.6 per cent of the 7,788 population of Angmering were White with 94.3 per cent being White British, 0.7 per cent White Irish and 2.6 per cent identifying as White Other.
-2.4 percent of Angmering's residents are from a Black or Minority Ethnic Background.
+According to the Office for National Statistics based on the 2011 census 97.6 per cent of the 7,788 population of Angmering were white with 94.3 per cent being white British, 0.7 per cent white Irish and 2.6 per cent identifying as white Other.
+2.4 percent of Angmering's residents are from a black or minority ethnic background.

 Religion

-According to the 2011 Census, the largest religious grouping is Christians (66 per cent), followed by those of no religion (25.2 per cent).
+According to the 2011 census, the largest religious grouping is Christians (66 per cent), followed by those of no religion (25.2 per cent).
 Angmering has a 12th-century Anglican church, St Margaret's (re-built by Samuel Sanders Teulon in 1852 and reordered in 2009), a small Catholic congregation centred on St Wilfred's Catholic Primary School, and a Baptist church.